 A well-maintained public drinking water and wastewater infrastructure is critical for public health, strong businesses, and clean waters and aquifers.
-However, funding both capital projects and operations and maintenance (O&M) is difficult because the public often does not appreciate the modern convenience of wastewater and drinking water treatment, making it difficult to convey the need for water rate increases.
-Furthermore, capital spending has not kept pace with needs.
-If these trends continue, the funding gap will only widen, resulting in leaking pipes, source water pollution, and increases in the cost of O&M.
+If these trends continue, the funding gap will only widen, resulting in leaking pipes, source water pollution, and increases in the cost of operations and maintenance (O&M).

-Overall, the nation's infrastructure funding gap comes to \$2 trillion over 10 years.
-Despite increased efficiency methods and sustainable practices, there is a growing gap between the capital needed to maintain drinking water and wastewater infrastructure and the actual investments made.
+Despite increased efficiency methods and sustainable practices, there is a growing gap between the capital needed to maintain wastewater and drinking water infrastructure and the actual investments that are made.
 By 2025, the disparity between needed and anticipated funding for drinking water and wastewater systems will be \$105 billion.
+If these trends continue, the funding gap will only widen, resulting in leaking pipes, source water pollution, and increases in the cost of O&M.